adamsilver/fdpb/06-a-search-form.md

 ### Things To Avoid

+- Hiding the label
+- Abandoning sound design principles to squeeze search into the header to shave pixesl.
+- Hiding the submit button
-- Only searching the database for content.
+- Only searching the database for content
-- Using placeholder text as a label replacement.

 ## Footnotes

 [^1]: https://medium.com/uie-brain-sparks/content-and-design-are-inseparable-work-partners-5e1450ac5bba
 [^2]: http://jamesarcher.me/hamburger-menu

-## TODO

- *(Note: toggling the behaviour for small and large viewports is set out in the previous chapter, “An Inbox”, for the action menu.)*

- Every form needs a submit button.
-And the related implicit submission issue again without js.

-Don't reduce hit area just to squeeze it in.

-Field size.
-Don't crop too much

-## After search
+## After search perhaps

 - Maintain entered text
 - Display count
 - ‎Let them sort
 - ‎pagination not show more.
 When show more works and doesn't.
 - ‎let them filter (next chapter)

+ *(Note: toggling the behaviour for small and large viewports is set out in the previous chapter, “An Inbox”, for the action menu.)*